moderndatacompany/dataos.info/docs/resources/stacks/lakesearch/configurations.md

 <aside class="callout">

-To remove the `noAuthentication: true` key from the ingress section, we need to create a usecase in Bifrost and grant the use case to a user tag.
+To remove the `noAuthentication: true` key from the ingress section, a DataOS operator needs to create a usecase in Bifrost and grant the use case to a user tag.
 </aside>

 | Data Type | Requirement | Default Value | Possible Values |